simonsdave/yar/tests/README.md

 ~~~~~

 * the first [cURL](http://en.wikipedia.org/wiki/CURL)
-request failed so we issued a section cURL
+request failed so we issued a section [cURL](http://en.wikipedia.org/wiki/CURL)
-request, this time with the -v command so we could get a better
+request with the -v option so we could get a better
 sense of what was happening
 * the HTTP response code was 401 Unauthorized
 * why? the [cURL](http://en.wikipedia.org/wiki/CURL)
 requests are getting rejected by the auth
 servers because the auth servers can't authenticate the request
 which brings us to the second item the "Deployment Highlights" section
-* as part of spinning up the deployment, spin_up_deployment.sh
+* as part of spinning up the deployment, [spin_up_deployment.sh](spin_up_deployment.sh)
 provisioned some credentials and saved them in ~/.yar.creds
 * let's take a look at ~/.yar.creds